Work Abroad Exchanges

 Getting a work permit overseas.
 This is nearly impossible unless you

 already have a job offer.
-Get the work permit before you leave, or use a job placement program such as BUNAC and InterExchange which also arrange for work permits.
+Get the work permit before you leave, or use a job placement program such as BUNAC and InterExchange which also arrange for work permits in countries such as Australia and New Zealand.

 William Nolting is an Assistant Director at the International Center of the University of Michigan and former Work Abroad and International Educational Editor for Transitions Abroad.